Travel the Old Burma Road from China to Myanmar

 The area around Tengchong is known for its seismological activity.
 The city is surrounded by more than 90 extinct volcanoes, and the many hot water springs are popular destinations for the Chinese.
-Early in the morning you travel to the nearby hot water springs.

 After that the trip continues through the diverse mountain landscapes of south-west China to Ruili.
 If you still feel energetic you can have a look at the busy night market of Ruili in the evening.

 You stay overnight at the border town of Ruili, Yunnan Province.